Home Loan Qualifying- Plan For It

 When your house closes escrow, you can pay off the smaller loans and not have any mortgage insurance in the meantime.
 Or a 70-20-10.
 Let your experienced lender make suggestions- this is their job.

 His goal with his buyers and sellers is to use his skills and knowledge to protect them.
+Homes are not built perfectly even though they look good.
 With how quickly homes are built in Southern Nevada, his skills are invaluable.